Skip to content

 5. Performing and speaking in public

 Anything from performing in an improvisational theatre troupe to participating in debating competitions can develop your public speaking skills.
-These extracurricular activities attract employers because they speak to confidence and communication ability that not everybody has.
+Such extracurricular activities in CVs attract employers because they demonstrate confidence and communication skills that not everyone has.

 • Meetings